Cassia Tree – Beauty and Healing Power of the Indian Laburnum

 Healing Power and Curative Properties

-Nearly all parts of the tree have medicinal properties.
-The fruits are, however, most important and are included in the Indian pharmaceutical Codex.
+Nearly all parts of the tree have medicinal properties, but the fruits are most important and are included in the Indian Pharmaceutical Codex.

 Constipation